dillondesilva/athena-journal/README.md

 And that should (hopefully) be it!

+**Note:** When you are running Athena for the first time, some features may not work while the model download is in progress.
+You can monitor this by observing the contents of the `llama.cpp` application cache.

+We currently use `gemma3-1b` as the chat backbone so it is ~750MB download.

 ## Getting started with development

 To run this LM journal app, you need to complete a few things: